 After graduating from the University of Wisconsin in August 1966, I attended the University of Michigan Graduate School for almost a year.
-I remember mom pleading with dad to borrow money from Production Credit Association PCA in Elkhorn to cover my Michigan expenses.
+I remember mom pleading with dad to borrow money from the Production Credit Association PCA in Elkhorn to cover my Michigan expenses.
 Mom correctly reasoned that I would be drafted into the Army and sent to Vietnam if I didn't have money to attend the University of Michigan.

 Taking Advantage of My Parents' Generosity 1967-1988

 It is quite obvious that I did not have a sense of responsibility after graduating from college and going into the Navy.
 I completely ignored the repayment of my student loans and mom and dad were stuck repaying them.

-After the leaving the Navy in January 1971 and squandering my saved money in Taiwan for six months, I returned jobless to live with my parents from June 1971 through January 1972.
+After leaving the Navy in January 1971 and squandering my saved money in Taiwan for six months, I returned jobless to live with my parents from June 1971 through January 1972.
 I further relied on mom and dad's generosity while living in Taiwan 1973-1979 and then in Maryland 1980-1988.

 Accepting My Parents' Generosity While Living in Taiwan 1973-1979

 Under the guise of planning to study Chinese in Taiwan, I married a Taiwanese and lived in Taiwan teaching English 1973-1979.

-When I first started my home teaching business, I had few students and needed money for daily expenses.
+When I first started my home teaching business, I had a few students and needed money for daily expenses.
 In 1974, mom and dad bailed me out by sending me $1,500.